withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 ```

-#### 2. Create a new, empty `Set` that will hold our tags.
+#### 2. Create a new, empty `Set` that will hold your tags.

 A `Set` is a JavaScript object that is a collection of unique items.
 It is similar to an array, but it igores repeats.
-Some of our blog posts may have the same tags (e.g. "learning in public").
-But, we want to be able to list all the unique tags, only once each.
+Some of your blog posts may have the same tags (e.g. "learning in public").
+But, you want to be able to list all the unique tags, only once each.

 ```diff
 // src/pages/posts/tags/[tag].astro